AugFJTan/ESP8266-WiFiClock/docs/Creating custom icons.md

 ![ArraytoHex](/images/ArraytoHex.png)

 There should be an output file called `hex.txt` with the hexadecimal output as shown on the command line.
-Copy its contents and create a header that is similar to a font header file.
+Copy its contents and create a header file that is similar to a font header file.
 Use this template to help you get started:

 ```c
 const uint8_t MyIconsBitmaps[] PROGMEM = {